Are you suffering from an injury, or were you diagnosed with a severe health condition that has made it unlikely you will return to work?

 You should keep copies of everything you send and keep track of the dates and communication with the insurer.

-- A description of your injury or illness and how it affects your ability to work
+- Description of your injury or illness and how it affects your ability to work

-- A request for a prompt and fair assessment of your claim
+- A polite request for a prompt and fair assessment of your claim

 During this time, you should stay in touch with the insurer and provide any additional information or documents they may request.
 You should also monitor the progress of your claim and ask for updates regularly.